Unity: Open Beta

 - Join the experts to share insights with experienced members of the Unity community

-- Win cool prizes—beta testers are automatically entered into our sweepstakes
+- Win cool prizes—all beta testers can enter our sweepstakes

 - Influence the future of Unity with surveys, feedback and the chance to be invited to roundtables